<controlVectors>

 case to specify the orientation of the curve at each point.

-At each through point in the rendered <curve>
+At each through point in the rendered <curve>, the

 directions for the bezier curve handles are specified by <vector>